-Myrna Weissman, PhD, Chief
+Myrna M. Weissman, PhD, Chief

 The Division of Epidemiology was established on July 1, 2007 as a consolidation of several existing divisions in epidemiology within the New York State Psychiatry Institute.
-The research mission involves studying the risk of psychiatric disorders associated with genetic, brain, social and environmental factors, and developing interventions and programs to reduce these risks.
-Collaborations in translational epidemiology – integrating epidemiology with the newest methods from genetics, imaging, and neuroscience – as well as Global Mental Health are the focus of several new projects.
-The Division is organized into four related areas: 1) genetics/high risk/birth cohorts, 2) epidemiology/health services, 3) prevention/therapeutics, and 4) global mental health.
-Core resource support is available to all members in administration, data management, and subject tracking, biostatistics and statistical genetics.
+The research mission involves studying the risk of psychiatric disorders associated with genetic, brain, social and environmental factors; developing interventions to reduce these risks and understanding the delivery of health care, using health services research.